-An elected prosecutor is a party to nearly every criminal case in the County.
-Issues regularly arise in individual cases that inform case processes in the court system going forward.
-Regardless, lawyer or judges who violate their ethics strictures stand to be castigated at a minimum in a disciplinary context.
-But not every violation infuses reversible error into the proceedings.
-The grant of a new trial under the circumstances presented in this case is truly unjust.
+Lawyer or judges who violate their ethics strictures stand to be castigated, at a minimum, in a disciplinary context.
+Those consequences are nuanced and calculated to send a clear message to the judges and to the public.
+Not every violation subject to discipline infuses reversible error into the proceedings.
+The grant of a new trial under the circumstances presented in this case would be unjust.

 The United States Court of Appeals for the Seventh Circuit, noted as follows: